 What to Expect for Your Blepharoplasty Treatment

-Start with a consultation at our Washington, DC-area practice.
-You will have extensive time to get to know Dr. Porter and to discuss the aesthetic goals that you’d like to achieve.
-During your visit, she will conduct an examination to see if you are a good candidate for blepharoplasty.
-She will also talk with you about your general health and eye health history, including past surgeries and conditions you may have such as ocular disease and dry eye.
+Start with a consultation at our practice.
+You will have extensive time to get to know Drs.
+Porter and Sitapara and to discuss the aesthetic goals that you’d like to achieve.
+During your visit, they will conduct an examination to see if you are a good candidate for bethesda blepharoplasty.
+We will also talk with you about your general health and eye health history, including past surgeries and conditions you may have such as ocular disease and dry eye.

 The consultation is a great opportunity for you to learn what is possible with blepharoplasty.
 You’ll have a chance to review before and after photos, ask questions, and get a sense of what to expect following a procedure.

 Procedures take place either at the Suburban Outpatient Surgery Center in Bethesda or in Washington, DC at Georgetown University Hospital.
-The specific techniques that Dr. Porter will use will depend on your individual needs:
+The specific techniques that our doctors will use will depend on your individual needs:

-- For lower eyelids, Dr. Porter will focus on removing excess fat that is producing bulging and bagginess, typically associate with lack of sleep, with some excision of the skin.
+- For lower eyelids, Drs.
+Porter and Sitapara will focus on removing excess fat that is producing bulging and bagginess, typically associated with lack of sleep, with some excision of the skin.
 Incisions are well hidden just inside the eyelid or below the eyelash line which forms a smoother transition between the lower eyelid and the upper cheek.

 The Recovery Process

 After your blepharoplasty, we will apply ointment, ice packs, and moistened pads to your eyes, and we will recommend that you continue icing the area on and off for 24-36 hours.
 You will return to CCFPS the day following surgery so that we can ensure that you are healing properly and comfortably.